thepoison606/talktome/README.md

 ## Remote Talk Control API

-You can trigger a user's talk buttons via HTTP:
+Trigger a user’s talk buttons over HTTP for example to use control panels such as Elgato Stream Deck or Bitfocus Companion.

 - **URL:** `https://<IP-ADDRESS>:<PORT>/users/<USER_ID>/talk`
 - **Method:** `POST`